lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-9. Define a structure to hold a frame and associated data that will be used to pass data from one pipeline stage to another.
-Create FIFO between stages.
+9. A structure is declared to hold a frame and associated data that will be used to pass data from one pipeline stage to another.
+The FIFO between stages is also created.

 ```cpp
 typedef struct {